desultory/ugrd/readme.md

 `kmod_ignore_softdeps` (false) ignore softdeps for kernel modules.

+##### Kernel module helpers

+Some helper modules have been created to make importing required kernel modules easier.

+`base.ugrd.kmod_nvme`, `kmod_usb`, and `kmod_fat` can be used to load modules for NVME's, USB storage, and the FAT file system respectively.

 #### base.console

 This module creates an agetty session.
 This is used by the `ugrd.crypto.gpg` module so the tty can be used for input and output.